starostka/02476-mlops/reports/README.md

 >
 > Answer:

 The truth is that we could easily train our model locally with our CPU's.
 This meant that we did not really have a big incentive to explore the Compute Engine extensively - at least not in regards to training our model.
 However, as described above, we did manage to use Vertex AI to run our training and essentially use the Compute Engine service.
-We used a ... **INSERT!! #TODO - is the server also using Compute Engine - it is right?**
+As for model deployment, we could have hosted our FastAPI server on a VM running on Compute Engine.
+The drawback would be that it would be more expensive and less scalable compared to the e.g. Cloud Run service, which we would have preferred.

 ### Question 19